neoforged/Documentation/versioned_docs/version-1.21.1/resources/server/tags.md

     }
 }

-// In an event handler class
+// In some event handler class
-@SubscribeEvent
-public static void onTagsUpdated(TagsUpdatedEvent event) {
+@SubscribeEvent // on the game event bus public static void onTagsUpdated(TagsUpdatedEvent event) {
     MyTagsCacheClass.invalidateCache();
 }